 Warehouses, factories, restaurants, hospitals, and other types of businesses typically have loading docks.
 These loading docks are essential to a reliable business supply chain.
-However, there are certain safety procedures that employees and employers must follow.
+However, there are certain loading dock safety procedures that employees and employers must follow.

-What Is a Loading Dock?
+What is a Loading Dock?

 6 Common Loading Dock Safety Hazards